A Theoretical Framework for Statistical Evaluability of Generative Models: Proofs From Section

-If there exists a score $s$ that can $c'$- weakly evaluate $d_{\cF}(q^\star,\cdot)$ with $c'<3$, it implies that we can properly do density estimation with multiplicative factor of $c'<3$, which conflicts with the lower bound result in Theorem 19 in \cite{bousquet2019optimal}, in which $d_{\cF} = \TV$. \end{proof}
+If there exists an evaluation algorithm $\cA$ that can $c'$-weakly evaluate $d_{\cF}(q^\star,\cdot)$ with $c'<3$, it implies that we can properly perform density estimation with multiplicative factor of $c'<3$, which conflicts with the lower bound result in Theorem 19 in \citet{bousquet2019optimal}, in which $d_{\cF} = \TV$. \end{proof}

 \realeval* \begin{proof} Fix $\epsilon,\delta \in (0,1)$.
-Given $\sev= \{x_1,...,x_m\}$, define the empirical distribution $\hat{q}(x) = \frac{1}{m} \1[x_i=x]$.
-From \cite{alon}, we have that if $\pd_{\gamma}(\cF)$ is finite for all $\gamma$, then with probability at least $1-\delta$, if $m \geq O(\frac{1}{\epsilon^2}\left(d\log^2 \frac{4d}{\epsilon^2} + \log \frac{1}{\delta} \right))$, where $d = \pd_{\gamma/24}(\cF)$,
+Given $\sev= \{x_1,...,x_m\}$, define the empirical distribution $\hat{q}(x) = \frac{1}{m} \sum_{i=1}^m\1[x_i=x]$.
+From \citet{alon}, we have that if $\pd_{\gamma}(\cF)$ is finite for all $\gamma$, then with probability at least $1-\delta$, if $m \geq O(\frac{1}{\epsilon^2}\left(d\log^2 \frac{4d}{\epsilon^2} + \log \frac{1}{\delta} \right))$, where $d = \pd_{\epsilon/24}(\cF)$,